DataDog/documentation/content/en/synthetics/guide/explore-rum-through-synthetics.md

 In your browser test recording, click **Collect RUM Data on** above the **Start Recording** button and select an application to collect data on.
 After saving your recording and test configuration, RUM gathers test data and generates session recordings from your browser test runs.

-Optionally, you can choose which RUM application is displayed in the Browser Test Recorder:
+Optionally, click `Synthetic Tests Default` and select another RUM application from the dropdown menu.
+This application is displayed in the browser test recording:

 1. Navigate to [**UX Monitoring** > **Settings** > **Integration Settings**][5].
 2. Under **Synthetic Data RUM Applications**, select a default RUM application suggested in the Browser Test Recorder from the dropdown menu.